veit/jupyter-tutorial/docs/productive/qa/mypy.rst

 Check
 -----

-Then you can check it, e.g. with:
+Then you can check it, for example with:

 .. code-block:: console